oceanByte/chainlink-education/src/api/src/shared/course/courses/chainlinkIntroduction/Chapters/Chapter-5/course.md

   <div class="itemsContainer">
     <div class="item-text">
-     NFTs are a part of Web 3.0 so why not take truly advantage of this new primitive and make your NFT change depending on some conditions on the outside world?
+     NFTs are a part of Web 3.0, so why not take true advantage of this new primitive and make your NFT change depending on some conditions on the outside world?
 We call these changing NFTs <i>Dynamic NFT</i> or <i>dNFTs</i>.
 But how will you connect your dynamic NFT to outside data?
     </div>
   </div>
 </ContentWrapp>

 Blockchains and smart contracts are unaware of any conditions or logic that occur outside of the blockchain itself; they cannot connect to outside resources.
 This is due to the distributed and deterministic nature of blockchains.
 All of the distributed nodes (nodes are computers running the blockchain software) in the blockchain must come to a consensus on what the blockchain is and any changes to it.
-If the blockchain just connected to a data source, the nodes could query the data at different times and get other answers, breaking the ability for the nodes to reach consensus.
-Even worse, if that data source changed locations or is down, the whole blockchain would break.
+If the blockchain just connected to a data source, the nodes could query the data at different times and get other answers, breaking the ability for the nodes to reach a consensus.
+Even worse, the whole blockchain would break if that data source changed locations or was down.

 This means developers can program smart contracts as long as their logic doesn’t require any outside data.
 This may sound highly limiting, but there is a system in place that sits in between blockchains and the outside world (a concept aptly called “middleware”).
 This middleware system is called an Oracle.
 The name <ColorWord>Oracle</ColorWord> comes from the Greek concept of an Oracle since it needs to determine what is <i>true</i> in outside systems.